bcgov/aps-infra-platform/documentation/how-to/COMMON-CONFIG.md

     year: null
 ```

-## Two-tiered access setup
+## Two-tiered access

-The `key-auth` and `jwt-keycloak` plugins support the concept of allowing
+The `key-auth` and `jwt-keycloak` plugins let you enable "anonymous" access
-"anonymous" access, which allows you to define a "free" service which might have
-limits around it (like only allowing 100 requests/minute), in addition to an
-"elevated" access where the Consumer would get an improved level of service,
+alongside authenticated access, potentially offering two-tiers of service access:

+- "free" service tier with restrictions (such as allowing only 100 requests per
+minute).
-such as higher rate limits.
+- "elevated" service tier for authenticated Consumers (such as higher rate limits).

-There is a global "anonymous" consumer that is identified as
-`ce26955a-cf08-4907-9427-12d01c8bd94c` in both our Test and Production
-environments.

-To enable anonymous access to your API, update your plugin configuration with:
+To enable anonymous access to your API, add the global `anonymous` consumer with
+the ID `ce26955a-cf08-4907-9427-12d01c8bd94c` to your plugin configuration:

 ### `key-auth`